While commercial driver training is available and encouraged across Alberta, it is not currently mandatory and the curriculums vary widely.

 Starting March 1, 2019, drivers seeking a Class 1 (tractor trailer) or Class 2 (bus) licence will be required to complete mandatory entry-level training in order to apply for their licence.

-- Standardized curriculum must be taught at all Alberta driving schools.
-Curriculum is under development.
+- Standardized curriculums must be taught at all licenced Alberta driving schools.

 - Knowledge and road tests for Class 1 and Class 2 drivers will be expanded to include the new curriculum.

 Any driver who obtains a Class 1 or 2 licence between October 10, 2018 and March 1, 2019, will be required to retake the new enhanced knowledge and road test when it becomes available in March.
 This is to ensure all new drivers meet the new standards.
 Drivers will have two attempts to pass, the first one at the government's expense.